aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Whether keep the unparsed data in memory for the Workbook when it is loaded from template file.
 Default is true.

+**Remarks**

 For scenarios that user only needs to read some contents from template file and does not need to save the workbook back, set this property as false may improve performance, especially when using it together with some kind of LoadFilter,

 **Returns:**
 boolean